sirosen/texthooks/README.md

 This hook converts these back into ASCII so that tools like `grep` will behave as expected.

+### forbid-bidi-controls

+This is checker which forbids the use of unicode bidirectional text control characters.

+These are directional formatting characters which can be used to construct text with unexpected or unclear semantics.
+For example, in programming languages which allow bidirectional text in statements, `True = ייִדיש` can be written with right-to-left reversal to mean that the variable `ייִדיש` is assigned a value of `True`.

 ## CHANGELOG

 ### Unreleased

+- Add the `forbid-bidi-controls` hook
 - Adjust the handling of file encodings.
 Files will be read with UTF-8 encoding by default in most cases.